roncat/hellodocker/README.md

-# Examples Java (fat jars) projects with Docker Centos:java8
+# Examples fat-jars projects with Docker in Centos:java8
-This workspace will show how to start a simple microservices-based application.
+This workspace will show how to start a simple bootstrap-based application.
 This will be show in multiple technologies.

-## Run the application

-## Technologies